COVID-19 related FAQs

 The Faculty is taking the appropriate steps to ensure that our students’ health and well-being remain the primary focus.

 Thank you for your patience in this very challenging time.
-I would like to assure you that the Engineering Co-operative Education Office is doing everything possible to maintain the integrity of one of the very best co-operative education programs in the country while ensuring that the health and safety of our students is not compromised.
+I would like to assure you that the Engineering Co-operative Education Office is doing everything possible to maintain the integrity of one of the very best co-operative education programs in the country while ensuring the health and safety of our students.

-Please see some frequently asked questions that will continue to be updated as decisions are made and information is available to be shared.
+Please see some frequently asked questions below that pertain to engineering students.
+These questions and answers will continue to be updated as decisions are made and information is available to be shared.

 I am currently on an international work term.
 What should I do and what does this mean for me?